leandromoreira/digital_video_introduction/README.md

 <br/>

 > ### Hands-on: Check YCbCr histogram
-> You can [check the YCbCr histogram with ffmpeg.](/enconding_pratical_examples.md#generates-yuv-histogram) This scene has more blue contribution which is showed by the [histogram](https://en.wikipedia.org/wiki/Histogram).
+> You can [check the YCbCr histogram with ffmpeg.](/enconding_pratical_examples.md#generates-yuv-histogram) This scene has the more blue contribution which is showed by the [histogram](https://en.wikipedia.org/wiki/Histogram).
 >
 > ![ycbcr color histogram](/i/yuv_histogram.png "ycbcr color histogram")